 Four incarceration attempts in six months

 Ellison has filed four separate motions for orders to show cause seeking Williams’ confinement in the Saginaw County Jail since December 2025.
-The fourth was filed on May 28, 2026 — three days before Williams is scheduled to start a new job on June 1, 2026.
+The fourth was filed at 12:11 AM on May 28, 2026, three days before Williams starts a new job.

 The second Saginaw County judge assigned to the case, Judge Julie A. Gafkay, shares an adjunct faculty appointment with Philip L. Ellison at Saginaw Valley State University.
-This relationship was not disclosed to Williams before Judge Gafkay signed Ellison’s ex parte show cause order on her first day on the case.
+This relationship is documented in their respective professional biographies and was not disclosed to Williams before Judge Gafkay signed Ellison’s ex parte show cause order on her first day on the case.

 Contempt motion filed during automatic UPEPA stay

 Williams filed a UPEPA special motion on May 6, 2026.
 Under MCL 691.1857, that filing triggered an automatic stay of all proceedings.
 Ellison’s fourth show cause motion was filed 22 days into the stay period.
-Under Michigan law, it is void.
+Under the statute, it is void.

 False sworn statement in affidavit

-Ellison’s affidavit supporting the fourth show cause motion states he was “informed and believes” Williams sent a letter to the Hemlock school board.
-His own Exhibit A shows his wife Katherine Ellison — Vice President of the Hemlock Public School Board — was CC’d directly on the original email.
-The “informed and believes” framing is contradicted by his own exhibit.
+Ellison’s affidavit states he was “informed and believes” Williams sent a letter to the Hemlock school board.
+His own Exhibit A shows his wife Katherine Ellison, Vice President of the Hemlock Public School Board, was CC’d directly on the original email.
+The “informed and believes” framing is contradicted by his own exhibit in his first submission to the new judge.

 Children’s documented trauma

-Williams’ counterclaim documents $485,269.80 in economic harm caused by the proceeding itself, including $58,500 in lost wages from an employment termination and $126,900 from the loss of contracts and professional opportunities.
-She is also in an active bankruptcy and applied for crime victim compensation on May 7, 2026.
+Williams’ counterclaim documents $485,869.80 in economic harm caused by the proceeding itself, including $58,500 in lost wages from an employment termination and $126,900 from the loss of contracts and declined professional opportunities.
+She applied for crime victim compensation through the Michigan Crime Victim Services Commission on May 7, 2026.

 QuickFAQs